 Pyridoxine (Vitamin B6) Deficiency

-Some pretty severe health issues can be attributed to lack of pyridoxine, including epilepsy and kidney damage.
+Some pretty severe health issues can be attributed to a lack of pyridoxine, including epilepsy and kidney damage.
 Deficiency can also be linked to allergies, asthma arterial disease, and even cancer.
 An excess of B6 manifests in damage to the nervous system.
 Pumpkin, sweet potatoes, bananas, oats, and peanut butter all provide good sources of Vitamin B6.

 Vitamin D Deficiency

 A lack of Vitamin D can cause major problems in a dog’s bones.
-Dogs can develop swollen joints, bowed legs, and the other symptoms associated with rickets.
+Dogs can develop swollen joints, bowed legs, and other symptoms associated with rickets.
 Too much can cause an increase of calcium storage in the heart and other muscles, as well as vomiting, diarrhea, hemorrhaging, excessive thirst and urination, lethargy, and bone pain.
 Since Vitamin D is harder to obtain through the diet, you may want to choose a good plant-based multivitamin that provides Vitamin D for your dog.
-Also make sure they get plenty of sunshine through daily walks when possible.
+Also, make sure they get plenty of sunshine through daily walks when possible.
 Sunshine is the best source of Vitamin D for us all!